GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Map control
 - definition: taking control of contestable areas
 - allows you to dictate the pace of the game
-- helps you guess where the enemies are
+- helps you guess where are your opponents
 - restrains the enemy team options
 - reference: https://www.youtube.com/watch?v=N3K2V3RMpFU and https://www.youtube.com/watch?v=6Tc_STmhZVc